 Treatment for colon cancer depends on how advanced the cancer is when it is detected, where it is located, how many tumors there are, how large they are and whether they have spread to nearby lymph nodes and other parts of the body.

 Surgery: Some small and localized tumors in the colon and rectum, or precancerous growths that could become cancerous, can be surgically removed.

 Radiation: Radiation may be used to shrink tumors, which can help relieve pain and other symptoms.
 It is often used in conjunction with other forms of treatment.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
 It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects including nausea and hair loss.

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 Targeted treatment is often better tolerated than chemotherapy, but cancer may develop resistance over time.

 Immunotherapy: The newest type of treatment helps the immune system fight cancer.
 For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
 Current immunotherapy drugs work for only a subset of patients, and it is hard to predict who will benefit.

-For more information on colon and rectal cancer, see the following resources:
+For more information on colon and rectal cancer, visit: